Krispy145/pls_cli/readme.md

-# Flutter Cli
+# Digital Oasis Cli

-In arch we have created a cli for quickly generating boilerplate files.
-This cli also has a vscode extension that goes along with it.
+A cli for quickly generating boilerplate files with a vscode extension.

 ### Installing the cli

 To install make sure flutter is installed then run:

 ```
-flutter pub global activate -sgit git@github.com:WeAreArch/frontend-cli.git
+flutter pub global activate -sgit {{githubPath}}
 ```

 ## Commands